nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 ## Analysis
 1. **Trend Analysis**: We visualized the trend in average migration weights over time, and superimposed the trend in average happiness scores for both source and destination countries.
 This gives us an insight into the general global migration trend in relation to happiness.

-a.
-Before seeing if there is a statistically significant difference between the groups, we need to see if data normally distributed (since it is an assumption made by out t-test later).
+**a)** Before seeing if there is a statistically significant difference between the the migration type and the happiness score, we need to see if data normally distributed.
+This step is important as it will inform us which type of non-parametric test to use.

 As we can see happiness scores have a bi-modal distribution and weight data is skewed to the left.